aspLite/aspLite/README.md

 Highlights:
 * split html/css/javascript and asp
 * conditionally load asp files (rather than include them 'all')
-* charset utf-8 is used
+* charset utf-8
 * .net-alike codebehind approach
 * light-weight and fast scripts
+* write your own plugins

-This ASP/VBScript framework does not include frontend CSS/JavaScript libraries.
-But just for the fun of it, I added a Bootstrap sample.
+This ASP/VBScript framework does not include not favorize frontend CSS/JavaScript libraries.
+But just for the fun of it, I added a Bootstrap sample and an AJAX form using jQuery.